-She graduated from CSU in 2010 with a Master’s in Student Affairs in Higher Education, after traveling as a Leadership Consultant for her international sorority.
-Emily graduated with her Bachelor’s in Communication and a certificate in LGBT Studies from CU-Boulder.
+I graduated from CSU in 2010 with a Master’s in Student Affairs in Higher Education, after traveling as a Leadership Consultant for my international sorority.
+I graduated with her Bachelor’s in Communication and a certificate in LGBT Studies from CU-Boulder.

-Most recently, she worked in the office of Student Leadership, Involvement & Community Engagement with leadership initiatives and still teaches in the President’s Leadership Program.
-And yet, these experiences only partially represent her.
+Most recently, I worked in the office of Student Leadership, Involvement & Community Engagement with leadership initiatives and still teach in the President’s Leadership Program.
+And yet, these experiences only partially represent me.

-Emily enjoys dancing, traveling, guiding in the Grand Canyon, binge watching Netflix with her roommate, and visiting family with her partner.
-She loves all the students and staff she has come to know and will meet in her new position!
+I enjoy dancing, traveling, guiding in the Grand Canyon, binge watching Netflix, and visiting family and friends around the world.
+I love all the students and staff I have come to know during my time at CSU!